 Public Engagement Events

 The General Plan relies heavily on public input.
 The Planning Department will be hosting multiple opportunities for the public to give input on various topics.
+If you would like to receive updates from the Planning Department regarding upcoming engagement opportunities please fill out our online survey:

 The City of Mt.
 Shasta invites all organization types to partner with the City during the planning process.
 There are a number of partnership options to fit your organization’s level of involvement.